 The Italian Academy is a premier global center for research in the humanities and sciences, founded in 1991 on the basis of an agreement between Columbia University and the Republic of Italy.
 Its chief commitment is to promote groundbreaking cross-disciplinary work while addressing international social issues.

 As the core of the Academy’s work, the Fellowship Program invites scholars to dedicate one or two semesters to research.
 Each group has a balance of postdoctoral researchers, mid-career scholars, and full professors; they are chosen by a jury of experts in the relevant fields.

-• The International Observatory for Cultural Heritage is dedicated to all issues relating to thesurvival, protection, and conservation of cultural heritage; the Observatory is the home of the Weinberg Fellowships project as well as the Sardinia Cultural Heritage project and other research initiatives and symposia.
+- The International Observatory for Cultural Heritage is the home of the Weinberg Fellowships as well as the Sardinia Cultural Heritage project and other research initiatives and symposia.

-• Cultural programs include a concert series bringing world-class Italian music to New York; the Premio New York, a prize for emerging Italian artists; and public art exhibitions throughout the year; all this and more can be seen here.
+- Cultural programs include a concert series bringing world-class Italian music to New York; the Premio New York, a prize for emerging Italian artists; and public art exhibitions throughout the year; all this and more can be seen here.

 Hosted in the Academy building